williape/pepperzgarden/README.md

 This system goes one step further than the base botanicalls system by adding in automated watering capabilities.

 Folders are as such:

-Project desgns, schematics and bill of materials: Designs Arduino code ArduinoProject
+Designs: Project breadboard designs, schematics and bill of materials
+ArduinoProject: Arduino code
-External Arduino libraries: ArduinoLibraries
+ArduinoLibraries: External Arduino libraries

+This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.